2ndQuadrant/pg_stat_plans/README.rst

 ``pg_stat_plans.planid_notice (boolean)``
 -----------------------------------------
 Raise notice of a plan's id after its execution.
 Useful for verifying explain output on an ad-hoc basis.
+The default is off.
+The setting can be changed by users dynamically.

 ``pg_stat_plans.explain_format (enum)``
 -----------------------------------
 pg_stat_plans.explain_format selects the EXPLAIN output format to be used (i.e the format that will be returned by ``pg_stat_plans_explain()``).
 The allowed values are text, xml, json, and yaml.
-The default is text.
+The default value is text.
+The setting can be changed by users dynamically.

 ``pg_stat_plans.verbose (boolean)``
 -----------------------------------
 pg_stat_plans.verbose specifies if explain output should be verbose (that is, equivalent to specifying VERBOSE with SQL EXPLAIN).
-The default is off.
+The default value is off.
+The setting can be changed by users dynamically.

 ``pg_stat_plans.plans_query_size (integer)``
 ----------------------------------
 Controls the length in bytes of the stored SQL query string.
 Because truncating the stored strings prevents subsequently explaining the entry, it may be necessary to increase this value.
-The default is 2048.
+The default value is 2048.
+This parameter can only be set at server start.

 Limitations
 ===========